 \begin{defn} We call a central charge $Z:K(\mathcal{A})\rightarrow\mathbb{C}$ \textit{discrete} if two stable objects of $\mathcal{A}$ have the same phase precisely if they are isomorphic. \end{defn}

 Let us consider the $n$ simple objects $S_{1},\ldots, S_{n}$ of $\mathcal{A}$.
 For a discrete central charge there must be a simple $S_{i}$ that is left-most, i.e. whose phase is the biggest.
-We identify the Grothendieck-groups $K(\mathcal{A})=K(\mathcal{D})$ and rotate the complex numbers $Z(S_{1}),\ldots, Z(S_{n})$ a bit counter clockwise, such that the left-most simple $S_{i}$ just leaves the upper halfplane.
+We identify the Grothendieck-groups $K(\mathcal{A})=K(\mathcal{D})$ and rotate the complex numbers $Z(S_{1}),\ldots, Z(S_{n})$ a bit counterclockwise, such that the left-most simple $S_{i}$ just leaves the upper halfplane.
 Then we tilt at this simple.
 Prop. \ref{lemma} tells us that the corresponding stability condition in $U(\mathcal{A})$ crosses the boundary of $U(L_{S_{i}}(\mathcal{A}))$ and we end up with a stability condition in $U(L_{S_{i}}(\mathcal{A}))$.
-Then we rotate further und proceed with this procedure until (if possible) we accompolish a rotation by $\pi$.
+Then we rotate further and proceed with this procedure until (if possible) we accomplish a rotation by $\pi$.
 This algorithm describes a path through the space of stability conditions.
-The stable objects do not change while rotation as long as all simples stay in the upper halfplane.
+The stable objects do not change during rotation as long as all simples stay in the upper halfplane.
 This procedure is inspired by the mutation method in \cite{50}.\\

 In the proof of Prop. \ref{lemma} we use a version of